sevagh/freemusicdemixer.com/docs/index.md

 ## PRO subscription

-Subscribe on [our paid PRO site](https://pro.freemusicdemixer.com) to unlock higher-quality AI models on both the web app and the Android app!
+Subscribe on [our paid PRO site](https://pro.freemusicdemixer.com) to unlock more instruments and stems and higher-quality AI models on both the web app and the Android app!

 **Now available on Android!** Experience the power of Demucs in your pocket.